8. Monitor Progress

 • Evaluation Resources:

 • Evaluation Learning Bundle.
+(MCH Navigator).
 This training spotlight uses the CDC framework as a conceptual model to organize learning opportunities.
 It presents introductions to the six steps of program evaluation in short video podcasts.
 You can also download materials from the CDC about each step.
 After reviewing the introductory material, you can access additional learning opportunities to gain knowledge and skills related to each step of the framework.

 These resources have been collected by the MCH Digital Library: